Luukvdpoel/full-siora-mvp/README.md

 •	Vibe: Soft, futuristic, premium
 •	Pros: Feels like an AI assistant or wellness-tech brand
 •	Feels like: A sleek app that’s your personal branding guide in your pocket
 •	Potential tagline: “Your brand.
-Refined by Nura.”
+Refined by Siora.”
 •	Bonus: One-word, .com-friendly names like this are rare and memorable

 Architecture & Tech Stack